 The Company recognizes compensation cost for all share-based payments issued, modified, repurchased or canceled.
-The cost of stock options is measured based on the grant-date fair value using the Black-Scholes option-pricing model, and the expense is recognized over the employee's requisite service period.
 Depending on the nature of the vesting provisions, restricted stock awards are measured using either the fair value on the grant date or the fair value of common stock on the date the vesting provisions lapse.
 Prior to the lapse for those equity grants not valued on the grant date, the fair value is measured on the last day of the reporting period.